AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 -Metasploit

-Security Information and Event Management (SIEM) system for log ingestion and analysis.
-Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-Telemetry generation tools to create realistic network traffic and attack scenarios.
-Steps

 Spin up two VMs, One being Windows and the other being Kali Linux.
 On both VMs set the network adapter to the "Internal Network" setting while making both VM IPs static to the same network.
 This network scheme was selected to keep the VMs from being accessible from the open web, while also having the ability to communicate with each other.